Men and boys chained up at Islamic 'school'

 Men and boys chained up at Nigeria Islamic 'school'

-Dozens of males have been freed in a raid on an Islamic boarding school in Katsina state, Nigeria.
+Dozens of males have been freed in a raid on a supposed Islamic school in Katsina state, Nigeria.

 Police said they had been subjected to "inhumane and degrading treatment".